esaahonen/VolumeToTrim/README.md

 ### Use the compiled version

-1. Download the .exe + .ini files
+1. Download the VolumeToTrim.zip
+2. Unzip the file to the desired directory
-2. Run the .exe
+3. Run the .exe

 ### Use as a Script Only

 1. Install AutoHotkey v2
-2. Download VolumeToTrim.zip.
+2. Download the source code
 3. Unzip the file to the desired directory.
 4. Double-click VolumeToTrim.ahk to run it.

-### Compile the Script to an .exe File
+### Compile the Script to an .exe file by yourself

 1. Install AutoHotkey v2
-2. Download VolumeToTrim.zip.
+2. Download the source code
 3. Unzip the file to the desired directory.
 4. Open **AutoHotkey Dash** from the Start menu.
 5. Press **Compile**, and let it install **Ahk2Exe** for you if it is not installed already.